Skip to content

 Community Action Training School for WRIA 8

-2025 Community Action Training for All Ages
+2026 Community Action Training School

 Are you ready to make real change in your watershed?
 Do you feel more knowledge on key environmental issues would allow you to focus your passions on habitat restoration and ecosystem protections and resilience for salmon, wildlife, and humans?

 Join us for our upcoming Community Action Training School!
 No prior experience or background in course topics necessary.
+This year CATS will take place September – November 2026.
+Applications will be open July 1, 2026.

 CATS empowers community members to become change makers in their communities.
-This free, all-ages, program will guide participants through a robust series of classes and field experiences focusing on scientific, social, cultural, and political issues important to watershed health and salmon recovery.
+This free, continuing education program will guide participants through a robust series of classes and field experiences focusing on scientific, social, cultural, and political issues important to watershed health and salmon recovery.
 We will hear from community members, non-profit organizations, and local and Tribal governments to learn about the work they are doing throughout the watersheds.
 Participants will be supported in designing and implementing a stewardship action project that helps make a difference for salmon in their watershed.

 Community Action Training School is designed for residents of Watershed Resource Inventory Areas (WRIA) 8 (the Lake Washington/Cedar/Sammamish Watershed).